 Four hours.
-Prerequisite: BIO 1500 or permission of the instructor.
+Prerequisite: Grade of C or better in BIO 1500 or permission of the instructor.
 A modern survey of the major groups of living organisms on Earth with emphasis on their evolutionary relationships and biological adaptations.

 BIO 1820 OCEANOGRAPHY